5 Signs Your Gut Isn’t Healthy & What You Can Do to Treat It

 Some strains of bacteria that inhabit our gastrointestinal system produce an unusually high level of gas that causes the abdominal cavity and interior intestines to fill with excess air that causes the bloated condition.

-It is not uncommon for people that suffer from this symptom to feel as if they were pregnant for about 5 months or longer.
+It is not uncommon for people that suffer from this symptom to feel as if they were pregnant.
 That serious bloating feeling is uncomfortable and can lead to stomach upset, belching, increased pressure on the hiatal flap that regulates excess gas that may lead to burping and heartburn sensations.

 Sign #4: You Have Underlying Anxiety and/or Depression